-By Neil Murray DIW , Levent Neyse WZB , and Carsten Schröder DIW
+By Neil Murray DIW, Levent Neyse WZB and Carsten Schröder DIW

-Risk attitudes refer to an individual's inclination towards taking or avoiding risks.
-Some people may be more willing to take risks, while others may be more risk-averse.
-It is a fundamental concept in economics and decision-making research that helps explain how individuals make choices in situations where the outcomes are uncertain.
-As societies age, understanding how risk attitudes change over the life course becomes increasingly important for predicting economic outcomes such as job choice or saving strategies of demand for insurance.
-For instance, older people may become more risk-averse and therefore less likely to invest in high-risk stocks or start-ups and instead they may be more likely to choose low-risk assets, such as bonds or mutual funds.
+Risk attitudes refer to an individual's inclination towards taking or avoiding risks, which can vary widely from one person to another.
+Some people may be more willing to take risks, perhaps seeking out opportunities that others would shy away from, while others may be more risk-averse, preferring to avoid uncertainty whenever possible.
+It is a fundamental concept in economics and decision-making research that helps explain how individuals make choices in situations where the outcomes are uncertain, and these choices can have significant implications for their financial and personal lives.
+As societies age, understanding how risk attitudes change over the life course becomes increasingly important for predicting economic outcomes, such as job choice or saving strategies, as well as the demand for insurance and other financial products.
+For instance, older people may become more risk-averse, which could make them less likely to invest in high-risk stocks or start-ups.
+Instead, they may be more inclined to choose low-risk assets, such as bonds or mutual funds, that offer more security but potentially lower returns.

 Indeed, previous studies have found a consensus that risk aversion increases with age, but these studies often rely on measures of general risk attitudes that do not differentiate between specific situations or domains.
-For example, the willingness to risk one's health by living an unhealthy lifestyle or playing a risky sport may be different from the willingness to take risks in the financial domain.
-Therefore, this study extends previous research by examining the risk-age profiles within five specific domains (financial, occupational, leisure, health, and trust) and for general risk attitudes.
+This distinction is crucial because the willingness to take risks can vary depending on the context.
+For example, the willingness to risk one's health by living an unhealthy lifestyle or playing a risky sport may be quite different from the willingness to take risks in the financial domain, where the stakes and potential consequences are different.
+Therefore, this study extends previous research by examining the risk-age profiles within five specific domains: financial, occupational, leisure, health, and trust, in addition to assessing general risk attitudes.
+By focusing on these different areas, the study aims to provide a more nuanced understanding of how risk attitudes evolve over time and across different aspects of life.